-We will use schemes which follow a spiral model where previous skills and knowledge are returned to and built upon.
+We will use Kapow schemes, which follows a spiral model where previous skills and knowledge are returned to and built upon.

 Monitored through formative and summative assessment opportunities.
 Assessment against learning objectives occur each lesson while at the end of a unit is often a performance element.
 Be confident performers, composers and listeners and will be able to express themselves confidently.